-“Finally, brethren, whatever things are true, whatever things are noble, whatever things are just, whatever things are pure, whatever things are lovely, whatever things are of good report, if there is any virtue and if there is anything praiseworthy --- meditate on these things.”
-Philippians 4:8
+“Finally, brethren, whatever things are true, whatever things are noble, whatever things are just, whatever things are pure, whatever things are lovely, whatever things are of good report, if there is any virtue and if there is anything praiseworthy – meditate on these things.” -Philippians 4:8

-“I have never seen anyone delivered from anything they were focused on.”
-Dr. Michael Wells
+“I have never seen anyone delivered from anything they were focused on.” -Dr. Michael Wells

 “God is a God of the present.
-God is always in the moment, be that moment hard or easy, joyful or painful.”
-Henri Nouwen
+God is always in the moment, be that moment hard or easy, joyful or painful.” -Henri Nouwen

-A book titled “The Precious Present” was given to me 25 years ago by a friend.
-It’s a short book about how each moment is a gift, and how often we squander the gift by being focused on the past or the future.
-It was the first time that I had been challenged about where I placed my focus and attention.
 For someone who was an anxious, control freak, and worrier, I had no time for the present.
 The past constantly haunted me and the future was always around the corner to threaten my security and my attempts to “control” it.
 I wanted to live in the moment.
-I tried to live in the moment.
-But, the obsession with past and future just got the better of me.
-I found several reasons for that in my own life and some suggestions to help on the journey.
+I tried to live in the moment, but my obsession with past and future kept getting the better of me.
+I found several reasons for that in my own life and some suggestions to help us all on this journey.

 Anxiety and Agape Can’t Co-exist

-Just think of that.
-How would you feel to know you’re unconditionally loved, accepted, desired and embraced just as you are?
-It’s the truth.
-No longer controlled by the false you, feeling unloved and outside of God, driven by ego trying to control everything and everyone, (which is what I did).
-What a beautiful life that would be, to be at (soul) rest like a sheep who knows she’s watched over and loved by the Shepherd.
-Agape gives you confidence and soul rest in every moment - even when the world batters and threatens.
+Agape gives you confidence and soul rest in every moment – even when the world batters and threatens.
 Agape allows you to live in the moment, enjoy the moment, because the moment is a gift.
 The moment as a gift is the evidence you’re agaped by God, even in the midst of difficult and trying circumstances.
 “As the Father has agaped me, so have I agaped you, recognize and live in the reality of My agape for you” (John 15:9).

 When My Identity is Defined by the Past

 When I’m unconvinced God seeks my good and accepts me as I am, then the past with its mistakes, defeats, failures, hurts and wrongs can become my focus and identity.
 If I went through several divorces, I may focus on that to the exclusion of the moment and its blessings.
 Someone who hurt me or took advantage of me can be the focus of my anger and blame.
 If I lost a loved one or friend, I may question God’s goodness and love for me.
 When we focus on these things, our identity becomes the hurt, failure or mistake.
 “Why can’t I do anything right?”
 “I can’t make relationships work, I’m a failure.”
 “There’s something wrong with me.”
 “I wish I hadn’t married that person.”
 “Why did God let that happen, He must not love me.”
 “I’ll never forgive them for what they did to me.”
 This can lead to an identity of, “I am not.”
 I’m not acceptable, not lovable, not worthy, not complete, not valuable.
 And this feeds a false narrative rather than the truth of your identity in Christ.
-The more I focus on the past, the greater my anxiety and fear of the future.

 Thankfully we’re not defined by our past, we’re God’s children, made in His likeness and image, wonderful, blessed and loved by our father God.
 Our true identity is not the hurts, pains and mistakes of the past, but our life in Christ Jesus.
 Our union in Him defines us above everything.
 Yes, those negative things did happen, people did offend and hurt us, but that does not determine our identity or our future, God has already done that in Christ Jesus.
 You’re loved, accepted, included, valued, complete and one in Him.
 The agape of God in Christ Jesus allows you to forgive others and yourself, so you can live in the moment free to be yourself.